HAS-Tools-Fall2020/forecasting/README.md

 ## How to play:
 It sounds complicated, but don't worry it's not that bad:
 1. Every week you will generate three streamflow forecasts:
-   - **Seasonal Forecast**: A weekly forecast for each of the 16 weeks of the semester using only the observed streamflow through the start of the semester.
+   - **Seasonal Forecast**: A weekly forecast for each of the 16 weeks of the semester *using only the observed streamflow through the start of the semester*.
    - **One week forecast**: A forecast for the streamflow next week using the data up to this week.
    - **Two week forecast**: A forecast for the streamflow two weeks from now using the data up to this week.